Gamma Leonis: Stellar system

 The bright binary system in Leo with orange-red and yellow or greenish-yellow components is visible through a modest telescope under good atmospheric conditions.
 To the naked eye, the Algieba system shines at mid-second magnitude, but a telescope easily splits the pair.
 The double nature of Gamma Leonis was discovered by William Herschel in 1792.

 The brighter component (named Gamma^{1} Leonis) has an apparent magnitude of +2.28 and is of spectral class K0III.
 This giant K star has a surface temperature of 4460 K, 250 times the luminosity of the Sun, and 26 to 32 times the Sun's diameter.
 The companion (named Gamma^{2} Leonis) has an apparent magnitude of +3.51 and belongs to the spectral class G7III.
 This giant G star has a temperature of 4970 K, is 63 times more luminous and 10 times larger than the Sun.
 Both are more likely red clump giants, evolved stars that have undergone a helium flash and are now fusing helium at their core.
 They are estimated to be 2 billion years old and have subsolar metallicites.

 The orbital parameters of Gamma Leonis are still uncertain due to the very long orbital period; only a fraction of the orbit has been tracked.
 The orbital period is thought to be between 400 and 700 years, and the orbit is highly eccentric.
 A preliminary estimate suggest an orbital period of 554 years and an angular semi-major axis of 3.1", while another suggest a period of 510 years and angular semi-major axis of 4.24".
-However, such estimates are doubtful, by the Kepler's third law, they would imply that the stars' sum of masses are and respectively, which is at odds with the sum of mass estimated from another methods.
+However, such estimates are doubtful, by the Kepler's third law, they would imply that the stars' sum of masses are and respectively, which is at odds with the sum of mass estimated from other methods.
+The orbital solution was revised in 2025 with data spanning 190 years, yielding an orbital period of 553 years and a semi-major axis of 3.1", although the implied sum of masses is still inconsistent with the values inferred from stellar evolution models.